plaid/npmserve/README.md

 ## limitations

-1. Presently the server must be run on a machine of the same architecture as the clients.
-If this is not the case, calls to `/npm/install` may return `node_modules` archives containing extensions compiled for the wrong architecture to the client.
+Currently, the server must be run on a machine with the same architecture as the clients.
+If this is not the case, calls to `/npm/install` may return `node_modules` archives that contain extensions compiled for the wrong architecture.

 ## installation